Rheumatoid Arthritis: Diagnosis, Treatment Information

 These are the ways on how doctors perform diagnosis tests for rheumatoid arthritis among their patients.
 But it is still your responsibility to monitor your body's processes so that treating the disease becomes a lot easier.
 And at times, preventing the disease becomes possible even.

-Rheumatoid Arthritis Awareness
+Rheumatoid Arthritis Facts and Statistics

 - Nearly three times as many women have the disease as men.